crisperdue/prooftoys-site/content/rep-num.md

 the step it used as its input.

 What about <s>R x => . . . </s>?
 This means that if x is a ("real") number, then the statement is true.
 The <s>R</s> is for "real".
+In slightly different words, it expresses the usual assumption that
-Since we are working with numbers, you will see this often, and it just means you are working with numbers.
+<s>x</s> is a real number.

 #### Try the steps yourself